Skin more flaky than smooth and dewy?

-This is a general term that simply means inflammation of the skin, a medical term used interchangeably with the term as eczema.
+This is a general term that simply means inflammation of the skin, a medical term used interchangeably with the term ‘eczema’.
 It is a series of chronic skin conditions that produce itchy rashes and scaly skin.
-When scratched the sores can weep and be painful to touch.
+When scratched, the sores can weep and be painful to touch.

 Dermatitis takes on many different forms, depending on the trigger and the location of the rash:

-Seborrhoeic Dermatitis: This is a common, scaling rash that mostly occurs on areas that have a lot of oil glands especially the scalp – but it can also be found on the eyebrows, the ears, the edges of the eyelid, the skin near the nose and folds of skin in the armpits and groin – even on the chest or back at times.
-It is thought to be caused by excessive amounts of a particular yeast, Pityrosporumovale or Malassezia furfur.
+- Seborrhoeic Dermatitis: This is a common, scaling rash that mostly occurs on areas that have a lot of oil glands, especially the scalp.
+However, it can also be found on the eyebrows, the ears, the edges of the eyelid, the skin near the nose, and folds of skin in the armpits and groin – even on the chest or back at times.
+It is thought to be caused by excessive amounts of a particular yeast, Pityrosporum Ovale or Malassezia Furfur.
 This yeast is a perfectly normal inhabitant of your skin, but in people with seborrheic dermatitis, there’s a reduced resistance.

-Instead focus on replenishing the skin’s protective lipid barrier, my soothing skin staples are Bio lipid complex and Fortify moisturiser, layering intermittently helps to rebuild an inflamed barrier, this will translate into smoother, healthier skin.
+Instead, focus on replenishing the skin’s protective lipid barrier.
+My soothing skin staples are Bio Lipid Complex and Fortify moisturiser; layering intermittently helps to rebuild an inflamed barrier, which translates into smoother, healthier skin.

-I get my clients to adopt the mantra “The less I do, the better I feel, and the better my skin feels”.
-Whilst its human nature to keep applying ointments to try to calm the inflammation, less is always best especially if the sores weep.
+I get my clients to adopt the mantra, “The less I do, the better I feel, and the better my skin feels.”
+Whilst it’s human nature to keep applying ointments to try and calm the inflammation, less is always best – especially if the sores weep.

-Dr Aron believes that the key issue in atopic eczema is a bacteria called staph aureu, The dramatic results he gets with many of his patients is due to killing the bacteria.”
-There is evidence from studies that 90% of atopic dermatitis patients are colonised with this bacteria on their skin – most healthy people do not have it.evidence from studies that 90% of atopic dermatitis patients are colonised with this bacteria on their skin – most healthy people do not have it.
+The dramatic results Dr. Aron gets with many of his patients is due to killing the bacteria.
+There is evidence from studies that 90% of atopic dermatitis patients are colonised with this bacteria on their skin – most healthy people do not have it.

-To back this up professor Richard Gallo at the University of California in San Diego has carried out work on the microbiome.
-What Gallo discovered, is that our skin microbiome produces a natural antibiotic – antimicrobial peptides (AMPs) that kill off Staph aureas.
+To back this up, one of the world’s experts in eczema – Professor Richard Gallo at the University of California in San Diego – has carried out work on the microbiome.
+What Gallo discovered, is that our skin’s microbiome produces a natural antibiotic; antimicrobial peptides (AMPs) that kill off Staph aureas.
 He also found that the skin microbiome in people with atopic dermatitis does not produce enough of these AMPs, leaving them at greater risk of infection.